onap/dcaegen2/docs/sections/services/ves-http/stnd-defined-validation.rst

 Routing of stndDefined domain events
 ------------------------------------

-All events, expect those with 'stndDefined' domain, are routed to DMaaP topics basing on domain value.
+All events, except those with 'stndDefined' domain, are routed to DMaaP topics based on domain value.
 Events with 'stndDefined' domain are sent to proper topic basing on field 'stndDefinedNamespace'.

 This is the only difference from standard event routing, specific for 'stndDefined' domain.
 As in every other event routing value is being mapped for specific DMaaP stream.
-Stream ID to DMaaP channels mappings are located in *etc/collector.properties* file under property *collector.dmaap.streamid*.
-Channels descriptions are in *etc/DmaapConfig.json*, where destination DMaaP topics are selected.
+Stream ID to DMaaP channels mappings are located in */opt/app/VESCollector/etc/collector.properties* file under property *collector.dmaap.streamid*.
+Channels descriptions are in */opt/app/VESCollector/etc/DmaapConfig.json*, where destination DMaaP topics are selected.

 With stndDefined domain managment 4 new mappings were added.
 Their routing has been described in the table below: